cpetrich/counterfeit_DS18B20/README.md

 * The ROM pattern is incompatible with what Maxim produces.
 * The Trim2 value is ``0xFB`` or ``0xFC``, i.e. incompatible with a known \[5\] Maxim production suggested by the date code.
 (Note that this means the curve parameter is 0x1f, i.e. the highest (unsigned) value possible \[5\].
 Also, the offset parameter spreads over 200 units rather than a range typical for Family A1 \[5\].)
 	+ The curve parameter is a *signed* 5 bit value that shifts the temperature over a range of 31 °C (1 °C per unit) \[5\].
 I.e., a curve parameter of 0x1f (-1 in decimal) is at the center of the range.
 * The time for temperature conversion spans a remarkably wide range from 325 to 502 ms between chips \[5\].
 This range remains wide and outside the bounds of Family A1 even when applying more recent trim settings \[5\].
-Conversion time increases noticably with temperature (approx. 10% over 100 °C) \[5\].
+Conversion time increases noticeably with temperature (approx. 10% over 100 °C) \[5\].
 A conversion time of <500 ms is compatible with claims in the 7Q-Tek QT18B20 datasheet \[12\].
 * Does not return power-up temperature of 85 °C if scratchpad register is read before temperature conversion has completed in parasitic power mode \[5\].
 * Typical temperature offset at at 0 °C is -3.5 to -1.8 °C \[5\].
 (Anecdotally: error seems to be smaller at higher temperatures \[5\].)
 Very little if any temperature discretization noise \[5\].
 * Alarm settings (i.e., scratchpad bytes 2 and 3) appear to have random content.